hebatarekkamal/Heart_disease_machine_learning/README.md

 analysis, age-based analysis, ... etc.)
 (What percentage of younger people are prone to be diagnosed with heart disease?
-Are women more prone to heart diseases, or is it the other way?
+Are women more prone to heart diseases, or is it the other way?.